kwatts-4/beta-decay-chains/README.md

 There is also a checkbox which when selected will print the decay chains to the console as of Python lists.

+To run the program multiple times, enter another nuclide, change the filepath if you'd like, and hit Generate Chains.
+To close the program, close the tkinter window.

 Sample Inputs:
 ```python
 88As